akuchibotla/marketplace/README.md

 # Marketplace (Order Book)

-An order book maintains all active orders for a security, and matches any buy/sell (or bid/ask) orders if there is an overlap.
+An order book maintains all active buy/sell orders for a security in a ranked order.
+Bids are ranked from highest bid to lowest bid, asks are ranked from lowest ask to highest ask.
+They are also ranked secondarily on the time the order was placed.
+An order book matches any buy/sell orders if there is an overlap between the bid and ask prices.
 Here's my quick and dirty attempt at it.

 ![homepage](assets/homepage_gif.gif)
 ![orderpage](assets/orderpage_gif.gif)